Kismet

 We want to know how people decide what to watch and how they watch it so that we can create an app that fills a market gap.
 To answer these questions, I will use three different research methodologies:

-Competitive Analysis
+Competitor Analysis

 I performed an analysis of leading TV companion apps and evaluated their features, strengths, and weaknesses.
 This offered valuable insights into the competitive market but also served as the cornerstone for selecting features to integrate into Kismet to set it apart from the competition.